 Applied Health Economics by Andrew M Jones, Nigel Rice, Teresa Bago d'Uva and Silvia Balia, second edition 2012

 iHEA Best Student Paper Prize

 Congratulations to Ranjeeta Thomas who won the prize for the best student paper at the World Congress of the International Health Economics Association (iHEA) in Toronto (2011).
 Her paper "Conditional Cash Transfers to Improve Education and Health: An ex ante evaluation of Red de Protection Social, Nicaragua" is available at http://onlinelibrary.wiley.com/doi/10.1002/hec.2854/abstract.
-This complements previous prizes for York PhDs Teresa Bago d’Uva (Barcelona 2005) and Pedro Rosa Dias (Beijing 2009) and for Stephanie von Hinke Kessler Scholder (Copenhagen 2007) who subsequently joined DERS as a lecturer.
+This complements previous prizes for York PhDs Teresa Bago d’Uva (Barcelona 2005) and Pedro Rosa Dias (Beijing 2009) and for Stephanie von Hinke Kessler Scholder (Copenhagen 2007).